 Based on this review, a pay range is established for each position with minimum and maximum rates of pay.
-Typically, when beginning employment at the City, the employee will earn the minimum of the pay range for that position.
-If a person possesses special training or experience, however, a higher pay rate may be offered subject to the approval of the Department Director.
-Pay rate offers above the first third of the pay range are subject to the approval of the Department Director and review of the Human Resources Department.
+Pay upon hire is based on the level of experience, education and training an employee brings to the position.
+The hiring supervisor determines an offer of pay after consultation with the Human Resources Department.
+Pay rate offers above the mid-point of the pay range are subject to the approval of both the Department Director and the Human Resources Department.

-K. Pay for Performance
+l.
+Pay for Performance

-The City has a pay for performance system for regular employees that awards merit pay increases to employees who meet or exceed standards of performance, depending upon the City's ability to pay.
+The City has a pay for performance system for full-time and/or three-quarter employees that awards merit pay increases to employees who meet or exceed standards of performance, depending upon the City's ability to pay.
 Non-disciplinary pay decreases may be made for employees who do not meet performance expectations.